momentum-morehouse/py-foundation/README.md

-# House Hunting
+# Your Foundation

 ## Description

-After graduating from Momentum, you start a new job with a good salary and now you want to save up to buy a house.
-You're going to need a down payment, though.
-In this lab, you are going to write a program to help you determine how long it will take to save enough money to make the down payment.
+After graduating from Momentum, you start a new job with a good salary and now you want to start a foundation to fund community projects.
+In this lab, you are going to write a program to help you determine how long it will take to raise the money for your dream project.

 ## Objectives